AppLovin/AppLovin-MAX-SDK-Android/README.md

 ## Overview
 MAX is AppLovin's in-app monetization solution.

-MAX offers advertisers equal opportunity to bid simultaneously on each impression in a publisher’s inventory via a single unified auction to drive the highest possible yield.
+Move beyond the traditional monetization solution and integrate MAX.
+MAX is a single unbiased auction where advertisers get equal access to all ad inventory and bid simultaneously, which drives more competition and higher CPMs for you.
 You can read more about it [here](https://www.applovin.com/max-header-bidding).

+To request an invite for MAX, apply [here](https://try.applovin.com/applovin-max-application).

-Please check out our [documentation](https://dash.applovin.com/documentation/mediation/android/getting-started) to get started on integrating and enabling mediated networks using our guides.
+Please check out our [documentation](https://dash.applovin.com/documentation/mediation/ios/getting-started) to get started on integrating and enabling mediated networks using our guides.

 ## Demo Apps
 To get started with the demo apps, follow the instructions below: